-- Arabic is compulsory for all students - Islamic studies are compulsory for Muslims - Moral Education is compulsory for all students - To be able to gain the Ministry of Education High School Equivalency Certificate (needed if intending to study in the UAE or if attested certificates are required for further education in another country student's must complete a minimum of 2 full A level subjects by the end of Tear 13. - For the High School Equivalency Certificate, it is also compulsory that students complete Year 13, therefore we do advise all students to complete full studies including Year 13 please note if you are intending to leave after Year 12 we will require a waiver to state that you are aware you would not qualify for the MOE certificate.
+- Arabic is compulsory for all Arab students and optional for Non Arab - Islamic studies is compulsory for Muslims - Moral Education is compulsory for all students - To be able to gain the Ministry of Education High School Equivalency Certificate (needed if intending to study in the UAE or if attested certificates are required for further education in another country student's must complete a minimum of 2 full A level subjects by the end of Year 13.
+These subjects must be on the MOE list.
+Arabic and Islamic studies are not included as one of the qualifying two subjects. - For the High School Equivalency Certificate, it is also compulsory that students complete Year 13, (Grade 12) therefore we do advise all students to complete full studies including Year 13 - please note if you are intending to leave after Year 12 we will require a waiver to state that you are aware you would not qualify for the MOE certificate.